-The City's General Plan Conservation Element includes extensive protections for environmentally sensitive habitat areas (ESHA).
+The City's General Plan Conservation Element includes extensive protections for ESHA.
 These policies were included in the City's zoning requirements of Title 17 of the GMC in 2020.
 Specific regulations can be found in Chapter 17.30, Environmentally Sensitive Habitat Areas.
+ESHA protections are applied to a variety of habitats, including native oak woodlands.

 The presence of these biological resources and laws designed to protect them can act as a constraint on residential development.
 Biological resources are not expected to preclude development as anticipated in the inventory of sites for potential residential development during the planning period.
 However, allowed density on residential sites is currently limited to the net area of the site once constraints, including ESHA and ESHA buffers, are removed (See Land Use Element subpolicy LU 2.2 and GMC subsection 17.03.060).
-However, Program HE 2.1(e), Increased Densities, includes a zoning and General Plan Amendment (if determined to be necessary) to change the residential density methodology in the City from a net lot area (that excludes public rights-of-way, public easements, floodplains, environmentally sensitive habitat areas, and areas with archaeological or cultural resources) to a gross lot area methodology.
-Therefore, biological resources do not preclude the City's ability achieve the RHNA allocation.
+However, Program HE 2.1(e), Allowed Densities, includes a zoning and General Plan Amendment (if determined to be necessary) to change the residential density methodology in the City from a net lot area (that excludes public rights-of-way, public easements, floodplains, environmentally sensitive habitat areas, and areas with archaeological or cultural resources) to a gross lot area methodology.
+Therefore, biological resources do not preclude the City's ability to achieve the RHNA allocation.